aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
 2. Get a slide's reference through its index.
 3. Add an [Shape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Shape) to the slide.
-3. Specify your preferred figures for [CameraType](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Camera#getCameraType--) and [LightType](https://reference.aspose.com/slides/nodejs-java/aspose.slides/LightRig#getLightType--).
+3. Specify your preferred figures using the [getCameraType](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Camera#getCameraType--) and [getLightType](https://reference.aspose.com/slides/nodejs-java/aspose.slides/LightRig#getLightType--) methods.
 4. Write the presentation to disk.

-This Javascript code shows you how to apply 3D rotation effects to a shape:
+This JavaScript code shows you how to apply 3D rotation effects to a shape:

 ```javascript
 // Creates an instance of the Presentation class